Fire Lawsuit Loans

 Workplace Fire

-• Workplace fires result in 20 to 30 percent of all burn injury hospitalizations in the country.
+- Workplace fires account for 20 to 30 percent of all burn injury hospitalizations in the country.
 Under premises liability, an employer is legally obligated to provide workers with a reasonably safe environment.
-Negligence means that the defendant breached its duty of care by failing to provide a safe work environment for its employees.
-When their negligence results in an employee’s injury or fatality, a lawsuit can be filed.
+Negligence means that the employer breached its duty of care by failing to provide a safe work environment for its employees.
+When this negligence results in an employee’s injury or fatality, a lawsuit can be filed.

 Home Fire

-• Like with workplace fires, apartment owners are responsible for maintaining a safe environment.
+- As with workplace fires, apartment owners are responsible for maintaining a safe environment.
 Fires due to negligence can present a strong case for the plaintiff.
-It is also worthy to note that if your injury was the result of a malfunctioning device, you may also have a case against the manufacturer, distributor, and retailer of the product.
+It is also worth noting that if your injury was the result of a malfunctioning device, you may also have a case against the manufacturer, distributor, and retailer of the product.

-• If you are a homeowner, your insurance should cover house fires.
-In the case you are renting, the landlord could be held liable.
-If a product causes a fire (such as a mattress or couch), the product manufacturer could be held liable.
+- If you are a homeowner, your insurance should cover house fires.
+If you are renting, the landlord could be held liable.
+If a product (such as a mattress or couch) causes a fire, the manufacturer could be held liable.

 Other Building Owners

-• Other property owners can also be held liable in the event of a fire.
-For example, in 2016 a fire erupted at the Ghost Ship, an Oakland warehouse used as a music venue.
-It turned out to be the deadliest fire in Oakland’s history, with 36 people dying.
+- Other property owners can also be held liable in the event of a fire.
+For example, in 2016, a fire erupted at the Ghost Ship, an Oakland warehouse used as a music venue.
+It turned out to be the deadliest fire in Oakland’s history, killing 36 people.
 Further investigation led officers to uncover emails from 2014 that reported serious electrical problems in the warehouse.
-As a result, two Ghost Ship proprietors were arrested and charged in connection to the fire.
+As a result, two Ghost Ship proprietors were arrested and charged in connection with the fire.

 Why Choose Uplift